 In the shamanic folklore of the Sami and other members of their language group, such as the Mansi and Khanty peoples of Russia, there is a creation myth of a human woman is a bear and she was the wise elder of the Sami.
 Then later in the evolution when shaman women were pushed out, she marries a bear and the reindeer from there forth, takes more importance as the shamanic animal.
 The bear is the prehistoric connection of women and shaman and she is usually a divinity born of the Goddess Mielikki.

 Mielikki is a Finnish Goddess of Forests and mother of Nyyrikki and Tuulikki, a central deity in the creation of the bear and the women of the bear ancestry.
 Mielikki is known as a skillful healer who heals animals through her women and she has given woman the wisdom of the healing herbs.
 Her name is derived from the old Finnish word mielu which means luck.
 Mielikki gave the bear her claws and teeth in exchange for a promise to never harm humans, but this is a newer tale, one that is pagan, not shamanic, for humans do have bear souls and the human and bear soul can merge into one if the shaman is pure and powerful enough.

-Bear worship doesn’t mean they worshiped bears as archaeologist as scientist say, quite contrary, bear in shamanism meant animism, where the woman has a human soul and a bear soul and can shape shift into either.
+Bear worship doesn’t mean they worshiped bears as archaeologist as scientist suggest, no, its quite the contrary.
+Bear in shamanism means “animism”, where the woman or man has a human soul and a bear soul and can shape shift into either.
 The human soul lives inside the body, the bear soul within the bear and then the two can merge allowing the woman to roam as a bear.
 Nature and woman were never separated from her beginnings and could do this and some rare female shamans can do this today.
 Now even the rarest and purist shamans on earth spend a lifetime reattaining their animism souls.